What Is a Self-Introduction Email?

-If you’re sending outreach campaigns for your business, the first one should be an email to introduce yourself.
+The recipient of the email can be a prospective employer or a sales prospect, or a news reporter.
+If you’re sending sales outreach campaigns for your business, the first one should be an email to introduce yourself.

-For example: “I’m writing this intro because I think that my product might be a great solution for [target market]”.
+For example: “I’m writing this self-introduction because I think that my product might be a great solution for [target market]”.

-This way you let your recipients know that you’re providing them with a solution for a problem they’re having or something that would make them happy.
+This way you let your recipients know that you’re providing them with a solution for a problem they’re dealing with or something that would make their business more successful.

 We’ve built our search engine from scratch so that we know exactly what each company’s employees are called and where they work.
 No more wasting time sending emails into the void!